ART DEALER ASSOCIATIONS

 Now we have an all-inclusive group incorporating the greater Charleston area with more than 40 art galleries currently participating.

-The American Print Alliance is a consortium of non-profit printmakers' councils in the United States and Canada.
-The Alliance sponsors national and international projects,
+and useful links that might help in print research.
+The American Print Alliance is or was a consortium of non-profit printmakers' councils in the United States and Canada.

 The Dallas Art Dealers Association is an affiliation of established, independent gallery owners and not-for-profit art organizations in the metroplex.